-Yet, it’s strange that in a market with thousands of different tokens and projects, most people can barely name a single crypto: Bitcoin.
+Yet, it’s strange that in a market with thousands of different tokens and projects, most people can usually only name a single crypto: Bitcoin.

 The word has become so ubiquitous that some press reports, either due to simplicity or incompetence, use the term to refer to cryptocurrencies in general.

 In truth, there are many cryptocurrencies and crypto projects worth your investing capital.
-Ripple, along with Ethereum, is one of the most common ones – and with a reason.
+Ripple, along with Ethereum, is one of the most common ones – and with good reason.

 1.49% per trade

 Get $5 in Bitcoin after your first trade

 Coinbase is supported in over 55+ countries, it is has maintained a great global reputation.
 Best beginner friendly exchange.

 Let’s first make it clear that Ripple isn’t one of those crypto that exist just for the sake of existing – far from that, in fact.

 In a scene where far too many tokens follow the lead started by Bitcoin, where cryptocurrencies were their own reason to be, Ripple and the XRP ledger is one of a handful of well-thought-out projects with a clear vision, a clear goal, and an actual use.